Subpecies Compendium

 Carrier (In Water)Remove

-Specialisations from the base species in Athletics, Crafts and Notice; remove any remaining specialisations from the final species one at a time until you have at most 3Added Tech Defaults
+Specialisations from the base species in Athletics, Crafts and Notice; remove any remaining specialisations from the final species one at a time until you have at most 3Weakness (Fire, Ice, Water)

 Element (Water)